PPL or LAPL?

 So what are the differences between the two?

-A PPL will allow you to fly European registered aircraft around the world, with a LAPL you are limited to Europe.
+A PPL will allow you to fly British registered aircraft around the world, with a LAPL you are limited to certain European countries.
 Where a PPL is an ICAO (worldwide) standard license, the LAPL was created by EASA (Europe) to standardise all the different national recreational pilots licenses.

 Both the LAPL and PPL allow you to fly single-engine aircraft.
 With the LAPL this is enclosed within the license but with the PPL it is added as a SEP rating (Single Engine Piston).
 This is an important difference as the LAPL is valid for life, but a SEP is valid for 2 years.